kraflab/dsda-doom/docs/things_and_specials.md

 ## Line Specials

 You can refer to the zdoom wiki for information on these line specials.
 Note that the hexen format only supports up to special 255, and argument values from 0 to 255.
 UDMF does not have these limits.
-Special behavior matches zdoom except where noted below, and under the following constraint:
+Special behavior matches zdoom except where noted below.

-- Line flags coming from arguments are ignored (e.g., the _moreflags_ argument in **TranslucentLine**).

 **1: Polyobj_StartLine**